 What if you could know, with relative certainty, what “Social Style” a prospect is and how they prefer to interact BEFORE you reach out to them?

-Enrollment Resources’ innovative EDU inbound lead capture platform Virtual Adviser includes the Lead Capture Quiz, the lead generation and qualification tool proven to boost overall leads, increase contact rates and aid enrollment.
-Every lead that comes in through the Lead Capture Quiz includes the opportunity for the prospect to take the “Social Style” assessment and provide that valuable insight at first point of contact, before a school rep ever reaches out.
+Enrollment Resources’ innovative EDU inbound lead capture platform Virtual Adviser includes the Career Training Readiness Pathway, the lead generation and qualification tool proven to boost overall leads, increase contact rates and aid enrollment.
+Every lead that comes in through the Career Training Readiness Pathway includes the opportunity for the prospect to take the “Social Style” assessment and provide that valuable insight at first point of contact, before a school rep ever reaches out.
 Create more meaningful connections with your prospects when you’re armed with the insight to communicate with them in the way they’ll most appreciate.

 Want to see more from this in-depth research?
 Access the Hidden Motivations of Prospective Students White Paper here.